Lobscouse: Ingredients and preparation

 There are many variations of the dish.
 The dish may be made of fresh or leftover meat (usually beef or lamb, but sometimes also chicken, pork, or ham) and potatoes.
 Other typical ingredients are vegetables (such as carrots, onions, leeks, celery root, and rutabaga), spices (such as pepper or ginger), salt, and herbs.
+Some recipes call for ship's biscuits or pearl barley.
+The German dish labskaus may be made with preserved fish or cured meat.
+The Danish dish skipperlabskovs is traditionally made with salt beef.